- How long will the survey take to complete? Should I take it during work time?

 How long will the survey take to complete?
 Should I take it during work time?

-The survey will take less than twenty minutes to complete, and you should take it during paid working hours.
+The survey will take less than ten minutes to complete, and you should take it during paid working hours.

 Is the survey voluntary or mandatory?